wp-plugins/music-store/readme.txt

 *   Currency: Symbol of the currency in which payments are accepted.
 *   PayPal language: Preferred language of the PayPal interface.
 *   PayPal button: Select the PayPal button design.

+**Discount Settings**

+*   Display discount promotions in the music store page: Allows to display all discounts promotions at the bottom of music store.
+*   Percent of discount: Enter the percent of discount to the sell price.
+*   Valid for sales over than: Condition for apply the discount.
+*   Valid from: First day to apply the discount rules.
+*   Valid to: Last day to apply the discount rules.
+*   Promotional text: Text for promote the discounts.

 **Notification Settings**, both for buyers to complete a payment, and the store manager